How to Tickle a Dog? – Itsaboutdog

 Tickling is not just a stimulating activity used by pet owners.
 Veterinarians use tickling to test the speed of reflexes to diagnose any neurological disorders during medical tests.

-If your dog appears to be in pain and is unable to relax during such sessions, this may be a sign of an underlying issue that requires your vet’s attention.
+If your dog appears to be in pain and cannot relax during such sessions, this may indicate an underlying issue that requires your vet’s attention.

 Rashes